 What is an SEO audit?

-An SEO audit examines how well your website can be found by search engines.
+An SEO audit examines how well your website can be found by search engines, and it is a valuable way to discover how to improve your website.
 This process involves a variety of factors like your website content and traffic.
 You’re analysing the website as a whole as well as all your individual pages.

 At this point, you might be wondering why conducting an SEO audit is vital.

 You have an SEO strategy in place because you want to get found by more people online.
 An audit analyses how effective those strategies are.
 It serves as a guiding light for how you should move forward and be more successful.